The Doctor: They stole a tissue sample at gunpoint and processed it. It's not what I'd call natural parenting.

 In which an important and fascinating new character shows up... but not for long.

-Martha is saying goodbye, but the Doctor's hand-in-a-jar violently teleports the TARDIS to an alien planet.
+Martha was saying goodbye, but the Doctor's hand-in-a-jar violently teleports the TARDIS to an alien planet.
 (In case you're wondering why he keeps that thing next to the control panel, there's a very good reason for it.)
 Since the "Doctor Detector" only does that sort of stuff in rare situations, it could only mean two things: either the Doctor himself is on that planet, or something exactly like him.

 The planet, called Messaline, is inhabited by two different species: Humans and Hath (walking fish).
-Only five seconds after stepping off the TARDIS, the Doctor and his companions are held at gunpoint by human soldiers, and the Doctor is ordered to put his hand into a strange machine.
+Only five seconds after stepping off the TARDIS, the Doctor and his companions are held at gunpoint by human soldiers, and the Doctor is forced to put his hand into a strange machine.
 There is some whinging, and then out of the machine steps a very pretty blonde girl — fully dressed and made-up, able to wield a gun, played by Peter Davison's daughter and snarky to boot.

-behaviour and shortens "generated anomaly" to "Jenny", which the girl likes as a name.
+The machine is for cloning, made for creating soldiers for either side of the planet's inhabitants.
+The hand-in-a-jar made the TARDIS arrive a bit too soon, which caused the Doctor's DNA clone to be on the planet in the first place.
+The Doctor realises that this is, for all intents and purposes, his daughter now.
+He's extremely freaked out by this and tries his best to see her as a thing: a clone, a temporary echo, a "generated anomaly".
+Donna calls him out on his Jerkass behaviour and shortens "generated anomaly" to "Jenny", which the girl likes as a name.
 She merrily calls the Doctor "Dad".
-Jenny shows herself to be a remarkable soldier, implanted with all the instincts and history knowledge she needs for combat, much to the Technical Pacifist
+Jenny shows herself to be a remarkable soldier, implanted with all the instincts and history knowledge she needs for combat, much to the Technical Pacifist Doctor's aggravation.

 They all travel together to the humans' base.
 Along the way, Martha is kidnapped by the Hath, but Jenny causes an explosion, meaning the Doctor and Donna can't get her back.
 Here the storyline splits.